Shalini-mg/India-Import-Trade-Analysis/README.md

 2025	₹3.30M
 Interpretation

-India's total import value generally increased from 2015 and reached its highest level in 2022 at approximately ₹349.15 million.
+India's total import value generally increased from 2015 and reached its highest recorded level in 2022 at approximately ₹349.15 million.

 Import value declined during 2023 and 2024.